SCLW/Circuitry-Based-Sound/readme.md

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/Experimenter_Modules.jpg">

-Each building block is designed around individual standard CMOS chips and their particular functions under sonic considerations.
-The boards provide inlets and outlets, testing points, sockets, vias and pads for changing values of electronic parts and alternative external wirings.
+Each PCB is designed around individual standard CMOS chips and their particular functions under sonic considerations.
+The boards provide inlets and outlets, testing points, sockets, vias and pads for changing values of electronic parts and wiring alternative external circuitry.
 The modules can be easily extended and interconnected.
 This allows the user to manipulate circuit points with potentiometers, buttons, switches or sensors and to apply control voltages at appropriate input points.
 It simplifies prototyping and makes customized configurations highly flexible.
 A wide range of unconventional circuits for sound with CMOS chips can be found on DIY websites and are a subject of discussion in various internet forums.
 These circuits can be a good basis for experimenting with CMOS chips.
 In addition, it is recommendable to use data sheets for all active components used in electronic projects.

 <img src="https://github.com/SCLW/Circuitry-Based-Sound/blob/master/img/acrylic_transparent.jpg">